yashchitale96/DevTinder/notes.md

 - Create a password hash using bcrypt.hash & save the user with encrypted password -Create Login API
 - Compare password and throw errors if email or password is invalid

+- Install cookie-parser
+- just send a dummy cookie to user
+- create GET /profile API and check if you get the cookie back
+- install jsonwebtoken
+- In login API, after email and password validation, create a JWT token and send it to user in cookies
+- read the cookies inside your profile api and find the logged in user -userAuth middleware
+- add the userAuth middleware in profile api and a new sendConnection API
+- Set the expiry of JWT token and cookies to 7 days